 The mash wasn’t particularly special but I somehow really enjoyed the spinach on the dish.
 It’s cooked with chillies and tomatoes, which creates a burst of flavours.

-Closest Underground Station: Turnpike Lane
+Nearest Station: Turnpike Lane